nxp-mcuxpresso/mcuxsdk-doc/introduction/README.md

 drivers designed to speed up and simplify development of embedded applications.
 Along with the peripheral drivers, the MCUXpresso SDK provides an extensive and rich set of example applications covering everything from basic peripheral use case examples to full demo applications.
-The MCUXpresso SDK contains optional RTOS integrations such as FreeRTOS and Azure RTOS, and various other middleware to support rapid development.
+The MCUXpresso SDK contains optional RTOS integrations such as FreeRTOS, and various other middleware to support rapid development.

 The complete MCUXpresso SDK distribution on GitHub is composed of separate project deliveries.
 The idea we split the whole SDK distribution to separate projects is inspired by [Zephyr](https://github.com/zephyrproject-rtos/zephyr), and the projects are planned as below: